vanziaa/Spleen_volume/README.md

 # Spleen_volume
+# The R script could be launched by deleting some R packages unnecessary
-Author:
+# Author:
  Qian Yu
  Department of Radiology
  Zhongda Hospital, Southeast Univesity